micmejia/bible-dump/NKJV/Joshua/Josh 12.md

 These Moses the servant of the Lord and the children of Israel had conquered; and Moses the servant of the Lord had given it _as_ a possession to the Reubenites, the Gadites, and half the tribe of Manasseh. ## The Kings Conquered by Joshua

 ###### 7
-And these _are_ the kings of the country which Joshua and the children of Israel conquered on this side of the Jordan, on the west, from Baal Gad in the Valley of Lebanon as far as [^e]Mount Halak and the ascent to Seir, which Joshua gave to the tribes of Israel _as_ a possession according to their divisions,
+And these _are_ the kings of the country which Joshua and the children of Israel conquered on this side of the Jordan, on the west, from Baal Gad in the Valley of Lebanon as far as Mount Halak and the ascent to Seir, which Joshua gave to the tribes of Israel _as_ a possession according to their divisions,

 ###### 8
 in the mountain country, in the lowlands, in the _Jordan_ plain, in the slopes, in the wilderness, and in the South--the Hittites, the Amorites, the Canaanites, the Perizzites, the Hivites, and the Jebusites: